 By Brenda B. Covert

 1 Matt & Ginger lay across Ginger's full-size bed, reading a computer printout.
 Papers lay scattered around them on the denim bedspread.
-Now and then Matt would circle an item with a red pen.
+Now and then Matt circled an item with a red pen.

 2 Bored, Ginger sat up.
 The papers rustled.
 Looking at the movie posters on her wall, she said, "I thought there would be more acting jobs for teen twins.
 How did the Olsen twins do it?"
 She tossed her papers in the air.
 "At this rate, we'll never get into the movies!"

-4 "Extra what?" asked Chloe, appearing in the Ginger's doorway with her favorite doll.
+4 "Extra what?" asked Chloe, appearing in Ginger's doorway with her favorite doll.

 5 "Extras," Ginger said.
-"The people you see in the background of a movie or TV program.
-They are walking down the street or eating in a café, something like that.
+"The people you see in the background of a movie or TV show.
+They are the people walking down the street or eating in a cafe or something like that.
 They don't have lines."

 6 "Do they get paid?"
 Chloe asked, swinging her doll by its foot.